qossmic/deptrac/README.md

 make build
 ```

-This will create an executable file [deptrac.phar](http://get.sensiolabs.de/deptrac.phar) file in the current directory.
+This will create an executable file [deptrac.phar](http://get.sensiolabs.de/deptrac.phar) in the current directory.
-In order to use deptract globally on your system, feel free to add it to your PATH (i.e. `/usr/local/bin`).
+In order to use deptrac globally on your system, feel free to add it to your PATH (i.e. `/usr/local/bin`).

 ## Contribute

-Deptrac is in a very early state, so, it needs you to make it more awesome.
+Deptrac is in a very early state, so it needs you to make it more awesome.

-Feel free to report bugs, enhance the documentation, request or even implement new features.
+Feel free to report bugs, improve the documentation, request or even implement new features.